 What is Talcum Powder?

-Talcum powder is made from talc, a mineral comprised primarily of magnesium, silicon and oxygen.
-When ground into powder, talc can absorb moisture and reduce friction.
-Talcum powder is widely used to help keep skin dry and prevent rashes.
+It is made from talc, a mineral comprised primarily of magnesium, silicon and oxygen.
+When ground into powder, talc can absorb moisture and reduce friction and it’s widely used to help keep skin dry and prevent rashes.

-Talcum powder can also be used to thicken makeup and other cosmetics, prevent chaffing, and freshen clothes and other clothing accessories.
+Among its many uses, it is often employed to thicken makeup and other cosmetics, prevent chaffing, and freshen clothes and other clothing accessories.
+Many women also use it for personal or feminine hygiene.

 Lauren A. on May 16, 2016